-- AI Failures From IBM, Microsoft and Apple
+- AI Failures From IBM, Microsoft, Apple and Amazon

 - “9 More Ways to Fail With AI” by the Chief Data Officer at Abe.ai